Arm Debugger

 Define a run configuration and run a project on your board

-To download your code and run it on your hardware, you must first configure a task.
+To flash a program onto your hardware, you must first configure a task.
 Visual Studio Code uses a tasks.json configuration file to run projects.
 Use the Run Configuration visual editor to select options.
 Alternatively, you can add the configuration manually in the tasks.json file.

-Note: In this procedure, it is assumed that you have already built either a PDSC file or an AXF or ELF file using your toolchain.
+Note: This procedure assumes that you already built either a PDSC file or an AXF or ELF file using your toolchain.

 To define a run configuration and run a project on your board: